DangeL187/AdvancedDesktop/README.md

 # AdvancedDesktop
-A program that allows you to move your Windows applications creating the impression of working in VR
+AdvancedDesktop allows you to move your Windows applications by holding down a special button, creating the impression of working in virtual reality.

+## Check out the [documentation]() for additional information (soon)

+## Usage:
+Run the programm.
+To control windows' position use the middle mouse button.
+It is also highly recommended to create several virtual monitors (about 8) that will surround the main screen.
+Then, install any programm that will allow you to set a live wallpaper.
+For me it is Lively.
+Enjoy!

+### Build:
+This programm is for Windows only!